Sword-Smith/geth_tools/README.md

 user to interact with several contracts of the same type but with different symbols, such as token contracts or data feed contracts.

-## Precompiler for Solidity and Dagger
+## Precompiler for Solidity and Sword
 ./deploy_and_compile.pl contains a precompiler.
 This means that you when defining smart contracts can use keywords to access addresses of other smart contracts.
 The keyword "\_address\_my\_" will be substituted with your own